• Skip to primary navigation

 Asian tuna salad topped with sliced green onions in a white bowl with lettuce and shirataki noodles on the side.

 Say good-bye to boring canned tuna and hello to this simple Asian tuna salad without mayo that is also a major flavor-fest.
 It has nutty and bold flavors and a healthy dose of umami from tamari, fish sauce and seaweed flakes (which are optional, but recommended).
 You may never feel the need to grab a jar of mayo for your tuna again.
+For another great canned tuna recipe, check out this nostalgic Tuna Pesto Pasta.

 Why you’ll love this recipe